ksamaarora/ksamaarora.github.io/index.md

 I am Ksama Arora, a Bachelor of Technology student specializing in Information Technology at NMIMS.

-I do data science and machine learning.
+I am passionate about software engineering with a strong interest in data science and machine learning.

 I am currently seeking a hybrid internship in Mumbai, Bengaluru or Delhi area for the Spring of 2025.